 Covid Restrictions Support Scheme (CRSS)

-The details of the COVID-19 Restrictions Support Scheme (CRSS) are set out in the Finance Bill 2020.
+The details of the COVID-19 Restrictions Support Scheme (CRSS) are set out in the Finance Act 2020.
 CRSS was introduced to support businesses significantly affected by restrictions introduced to combat the COVID-19 pandemic.

 Eligible businesses can make a claim to Revenue for a payment known as an Advance Credit for Trading Expenses (ACTE).
 An ACTE is payable for each week a business is affected by the restrictions.

 The ACTE is equal to 10% of the average weekly turnover of the business in 2019 up to €20,000, plus 5% on turnover over €20,000.
-In the case of new businesses, the turnover is based on the average actual weekly turnover in 2020.
+In the case of new businesses established between 26 December 2019 and 26 July 2021, the turnover is based on the average actual weekly turnover in a reference period, which depends on when the business was established.
 The ACTE is subject to a maximum weekly payment of €5,000.

-Revenue will publish a list of businesses who availed of the CRSS at the end of the scheme.
+Revenue will publish a list of businesses which availed of the CRSS at the end of the scheme.